💡 The Frank Takeaways:

-When filing your FAFSA® you will be asked a series of questions regarding your current financial status.
-To make the process easier, it’s good to have your documents prepared ahead of time.
+When filing your FAFSA®, you will be asked a series of questions regarding your current financial status.
+To make the process easier, have your documents prepared ahead of time.

 What assets to include on FAFSA®

-Here is a list of the assets you will be required to include on your FAFSA®.
-These will be counted towards your asset net worth:
+Below is a list of assets that you need to include on FAFSA® and will count towards your asset net worth:

 - The current balance in cash, savings, and check accounts